Headgum: Overdue

 Hosts Craig Getting and Andrew Cunningham host this podcast about notable literature.
 Each week, Craig and Andrew discuss a book in their backlog.
-Overdue premiered on February 11, 2013, and on April 1, 2019, reached its 350th episode.
+Overdue premiered on February 11, 2013, and on July 17, 2023, reached its 600th episode.

 Perfect Person

-Miles Bonsignore and "freelance associate sidekick" Will Witwer host this comedy advice show.
-Each week, Miles and Will answer audience calls, solve their problems, and help listeners achieve maximum perfection.
+Miles Bonsignore and other guests or as Bonsignore calls them, "freelance associate sidekicks" host this comedy advice show.
+Each week, Bonsignore and his guests answer audience calls, solve their problems, and help listeners achieve maximum perfection.